- Network functions

 Challenges of Growth

-The aim of the Challenges of Growth series of studies is to provide decision-makers with the best-achievable set of information to support long-term planning decisions for aviation in Europe, with a particular focus on the capacity of the air transport network.
-Studies were completed in 2001, 2004, 2008 and 2013.
+Entitled “European Aviation in 2040 – Challenges of Growth”, the report aims to provide decision-makers with the best-achievable set of information to support long-term planning decisions for aviation in Europe, with a particular focus on the capacity of the air transport network.
+Previous studies were completed in 2001, 2004, 2008 and 2013.

 Challenges of Growth 2013